Asfa-Asfialana/portofolio-Asfa-Asfialana/README.md

 ![headergithub](https://github.com/Asfa-Asfialana/portofolio-Asfa-Asfialana/blob/main/Header%20github.png)
 ---
 ##### Hello Everyone!
 I'm Asfa Asfialana, a graduate majoring in precision plantation extension from the Medan Agricultural Development Polytechnic.
-🌱 Beginner programmer exploring the world of code with VS Code.
+🌱 Beginner programmer exploring the world of code

 💻 Passionate about technology, especially in eco-friendly and sustainable solutions.